 Diagnosis is by demonstration of nits, lice, or both by close inspection (Wood light) or microscopic analysis.
 A supporting sign of infestation is scattering of dark brown specks (louse excreta) on skin or undergarments.

-Treatment is outlined in see Treatment Options for Lice.
+Treatment is outlined in Table 1: Treatment Options for Lice.
 Treatment of eyelid and eyelash infestation is often difficult and involves use of petrolatum, physostigmine ointment, oral ivermectin, or physical removal of lice with forceps.
 Sex partners should also be treated.

 |PrintOpen table in new window